Stv-devl/intro-component-with-signup-form-master/README.md

 ### What I learned

-I learned to validate a form in javascript.
+I learned to validate a form in JavaScript.
 That was an interesting challenge.

 For submit the form :

-- The firstname should have between 3 and 20 characters
+-The first name should have between 3 and 20 characters.
-- The Lastname should have between 3 and 20 characters
+-The last name should have between 3 and 20 characters.
-- Email should be a valid adress email
+-Email should be a valid address email.
-- Passord should have a minimum of 8 characters, one capital letter, one number and one special character
+-Password should have a minimum of 8 characters, one capital letter, one number and one special character.

 .
-When the form is not valid a red icon and an error message will appear to ask the utilisator to fix it.
+When the form is not valid a red icon and an error message will appear.
 .
-When the form is valid.
-The data is send (see in consol(log)) and you get a "thank you" message.
+When the form is valid you get a "thank you" message.

 ### Continued development